The Flatplan 2023

 Managing director, Park Communications (printers)

-Art director, Pit magazine and art editor, Eye magazine
+Art director, Pit and Cheese magazines, and art editor, Eye magazine

 Managing director, Ra & Olly (distributors)